Arbuscular mycorrhizal fungi

 There are many hundreds (likely thousands) of species of AM fungi.
 Just as different species of animals and plants do different things in their ecosystems, AM fungal species differ in their 'functions' in the soil, and they do different things for the plants they connect with.
 For example, some fungi might be particularly good at helping plants access phosphorus, or enhance their resistance to insects, or some might not be particularly helpful in some circumstances.

-We need to find out what the communities of AM fungi look like in our cropping systems, and explore how they differ across Australia and under different management practices.
-If we can understand this, we will be better equipped to effectively manage these fungi to support crop production while protecting our soil ecosystems.
+We need to find out what the communities of AM fungi look like in our agricultural systems, and explore how they differ across Australia and under different management practices.
+If we can understand this, we will be better equipped to effectively manage these fungi to support agricultural production while protecting our soil ecosystems.

 Rillig et al. (2019) Why farmers should manage the arbuscular mycorrhizal symbiosis New Phytologist, Vol. 222, 1171-1175